systemlibrary/systemlibrary-common-framework/README.md

 ```

 ## Latest Release Notes
-- 8.3.0.7
+- 8.3.0.8
-- GetCompressedKey - hashing the last and first char too (bug)
+- GetCompressedKey - less CPU cycles and memory usage per invocation, and fingerprints in large texts uses more samples (optimized)

 #### Version history
 View git history of this file if interested